Bertruss/MM-Macro-Pad/Experimentation/matrixtest/README.md

 #BETA README
 #Extensible Button Matrix using a Teensy microcontroller
+##Features
 ###debounce
  - cleans input of noise that occurs from switch depressing.
-   - there are pre-made libs for this in teensyduino, but I wrote my own code to implement this
+   - there are pre-made libs for this in teensyduino, but I wrote my own.

 ###Button cooldown
   - can help prevent accidental double activation of a key function by way of rapid double tap.